curityio/spa-using-token-handler/README.md

 ## The Token Handler Pattern

 A modern evolution of Backend for Frontend is used, called the [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern/).\
-The SPA uses a token handler provided by Curity (or a similar provider) to perform an API driven OAuth flow:
+The SPA uses a token handler to perform an API driven OpenID Connect flow:

 ![Logical Components](/doc/logical-components.png)